Firefighters working to extinguish blaze at Angola prison

 Responders have not been able to say which parts of the shop are affected.

-The State Fire Marshal’s Office is headed to the prison to investigate the cause of the fire.
+The State Fire Marshal’s Office went to the prison to investigate the cause of the fire.

 No inmates or staff had to be moved from their usual locations, Pastorick said.